XorTroll/uLaunch/Themes.md

     }
     ```

+    Note that the name in the manifest doesn't have to match the theme's folder's one.

     Properties:

     - **name**: Theme name

-    - **format_version**: Theme format version (qlaunch updates might introduce changes to themes, thus a new format version would be out).
+    - **format_version**: Theme format version (new updates might introduce changes to themes, thus a new format version would be out).

     - **release**: Theme version string